platformsh/platformsh-docs/docs/src/gettingstarted/introduction/own-code/service-configuration.md

   {{< note >}}

-  Each language and framework may have additional attributes that you will need to include in `.platform/services.yaml` depending on the needs of your application.
+  Each language and framework may have additional attributes that you need to include in `.platform/services.yaml` depending on the needs of your application.
 To find out what else you may need to include to configure your services, consult

   * **The [Services](../../../add-services/_index.md) documentation for Platform.sh**